-These financial statements are the first financial statements prepared by the Plan and are prepared in accordance with Canadian public sector accounting standards.
+These financial statements are prepared in accordance with Canadian public sector accounting standards.
 These statements do not include a Statement of Remeasurement Gains or Losses as the Plan has no activities that give rise to remeasurement gains or losses.
 As a result, its accumulated surplus is the same as its accumulated operating surplus.
 The following accounting policies are considered significant: